-The Nomination and Remuneration Committee has performed the duty according to the duty and responsibility of the Nomination and Remuneration Committee as stipulated by the Company.
+The Recruitment and Remuneration Determination Committee has performed the duty according to the duty and responsibility of the Recruitment and Remuneration Determination Committee as stipulated by the Company.
 The duty includes to recruit, select, propose knowledgeable and capable persons with appropriate qualifications to perform the duty of directorship and high-level executives as well as to propose a remuneration policy, guides to remuneration payment and other benefits to the Board of Directors, sub-committees and high-level executives on a fair and transparent basis by taking into account interests of all parties in order to propose to the Board of Directors and shareholders.

-There are 3 members in the Nomination and Remuneration Committee consisting of Mr. Buncherd Tanglertpaibul the chairman of the Committee, Miss Jutatip Arunanondchaiand Mr. Vacharaphong Darakananda, 2 of which are independent committees.
-The chairman of the Nomination and Remuneration Committee is an independent committee who can perform the duty and express opinions independently.
+There are 3 members in the Recruitment and Remuneration Determination Committee consisting of Mr. Bancherd Tanglertpaibul the chairman of the Committee, Miss Jutatip Arunanondchaiand Mr. Watcharaphong Darakanon, 2 of which are independent committees.
+The chairman of the Recruitment and Remuneration Determination Committee is an independent committee who can perform the duty and express opinions independently.

-In 2021, the Nomination and Remuneration Committee held 1 meeting with all members attending the meeting except for any agenda the committee member who had a stake in such an agenda would be absent from the meeting room and did not have the right to vote.
+In 2022, the Recruitment and Remuneration Determination Committee held 1 meeting with all members attending the meeting except for any agenda the committee member who had a stake in such an agenda would be absent from the meeting room and did not have the right to vote.
 The performance of the Recruitment and Remuneration Determination Committee in the year 2021 is summarized as follows:

-- Recruited and selected persons with appropriate qualifications and submitted to the Board of Directors to consider and propose to the 2021 Annual General Meeting of Shareholders in order to consider the appointment in place of the committee member who was completing terms. - 2.
-Recruited and selected persons with appropriate qualifications and submitted to the Board of Directors to appoint as a committee member in place of the committee member who resigned. - Considered to determine the remunerations and forms of remunerations for the Board of Directors and sub-committees for the year 2021 in order to propose to the Board of Directors to consider and ask for approval from the meeting of the 2021 Annual General Meeting of Shareholders. - 4.
-Supervised to ensure the orientation arrangement for new committee members in order to understand the duty and responsibility as well as to equip them with information on policies and nature of business operations of the Company and other information that will be useful for performing the duty. - 5.
-Evaluated the performance of the Nomination and Remuneration Committee and reported the annual evaluation result to the Board of Directors for acknowledgement.
-The self-assessment of the Nomination and Remuneration Committee for the year 2021 was concluded with the average score of 82.84 percent.
+- Considered to determine the remunerations and forms of remunerations for the Board of Directors and subcommittees for the year 2021 in order to propose to the Board of Directors to consider and ask for approval from the meeting of the 2021 Annual General Meeting of Shareholders. - 2.
+Supervised to ensure the orientation arrangement for new committee members in order to understand the duty and responsibility as well as to equip them with information on policies and nature of business operations of the Company and other information that will be useful for performing the duty. - 3.
+Evaluated the performance of the Recruitment and Remuneration Determination Committee and reported the annual evaluation result to the Board of Directors for acknowledgement.
+The self-assessment of the Recruitment and Remuneration Determination Committee for the year 2021 was concluded with the average score of 84.31 %

-In recruiting and selecting a person to propose to the Board of Directors and the 2021 Annual General Meeting of Shareholders to consider appoint as a committee member, the Nomination and Remuneration Committee will consider the person's qualifications based on the prescribed criteria and recruitment methods, that is the person must have the required qualifications and does not have prohibitive characteristics stipulated by law as well as have qualifications according to the requirements of the Office of the Securities and Exchange Commission (SEC) and the Stock Exchange of Thailand (SET) along with the good corporate governance principles of a registered company in terms of the committee structure who must be knowledgeable, capable and independent while having skills, expertise and experiences specifically in professions necessary and beneficial to the nature of the Company's business.
+In recruiting and selecting a person to propose to the Board of Directors and the 2021 Annual General Meeting of Shareholders to consider appoint as a committee member, the Recruitment and Remuneration Determination Committee will consider the person's qualifications based on the prescribed criteria and recruitment methods, that is the person must have the required qualifications and does not have prohibitive characteristics stipulated by law as well as have qualifications according to the requirements of the Office of the Securities and Exchange Commission (SEC) and the Stock Exchange of Thailand (SET) along with the good corporate governance principles of a registered company in terms of the committee structure who must be knowledgeable, capable and independent while having skills, expertise and experiences specifically in professions necessary and beneficial to the nature of the Company's business.

-For the determination and forms of remunerations, consideration is carried out in a fair and reasonable manner with annual remuneration revision by comparing with registered companies with similar size of business and/or industry as well as considering related factors comprehensively such as burden, duty, scope of responsibility, business performance and financial status of the Company and the overall economic conditions.
+For the determination of the remuneration and forms of remunerations, consideration is carried out in a fair and reasonable manner with annual remuneration revision by comparing with registered companies with similar size of business and/or industry as well as considering related factors comprehensively such as burden, duty, scope of responsibility, business performance and financial status of the Company and the overall economic conditions.

-In 2021, the Nomination and Remuneration Committee has performed the assigned tasks thoroughly with carefulness, transparency, neutrality and independence for the maximum benefit of the Company, shareholders and all stakeholders.
+In 2022, the Recruitment and Remuneration Determination Committee has performed the assigned tasks thoroughly with carefulness, transparency, neutrality and independence for the maximum benefit of the Company, shareholders and all stakeholders